The curvature of almost Robinson manifolds: Classifications of curvature tensors

 \section{Classifications of curvature tensors}

 The algebraic setting of section \ref{sec-algebra} extends naturally to tensor products of $\mfV$, the standard representation of $\so(n-1,1)$.
-We shall now be concerned with the invariant classification of curvature tensors, more particularly, we classify the spaces
+We shall now be concerned with the invariant classification of curvature tensors, more particularly, we classify the irreducible $\so(n-1,1)$-modules

 of tracefree Ricci tensors, Cotton-York tensors, and of Weyl tensors respectively.
+We recall the dimensions of these modules in the following table where, for convenience, we distinguish the even- and odd-dimensional cases by shading the latter in gray.

 The $\simalg(n-2)$-invariant classifications are given first, and are then refined in terms of $\simalg(m-1,\C)$-modules.
 Needless to say that these classifications are also invariant under the Lie groups $\Sim(n-2)$ and $\Sim(m-1,\C)$.
+In the tables, we have abbreviated $\so(n-1,1)$-modules, $\simalg(n-2)$-modules, $\co(n-2)$-modules, $\simalg(m-1,\C)$-modules and $\cu(m-1)$-modules by $\so(n-1,1)$-mod, $\simalg$-mod, $\co$-mod, $\simalg_\C$-mod and $\cu$-mod respectively.
+Again, we treat both the even- and odd-dimensional cases at once: the rows of the additional modules occurring in odd dimensions only are shaded in gray.
+The symbol $\circledcirc$ denotes the Cartan product, which corresponds to the tracefree symmetric product for $\co(n-2)$-modules, and to the symmetric product or tracefree tensor product for $\cu(m-1)$-modules.